fongc123/notes/Kubernetes/Pod.md

 <span style = "color:lightblue">Multi-container pods</span> are pods that have multiple containers in them.
 Typically, only one container is in a pod; however, it may be beneficial for <span style = "color:lightblue">helper containers</span> to exist alongside with the main container.
 Since they exist in the same pod, these containers refer to each other using `localhost`.

 ## Deployment
-To start an instance of an application, run the following command.
+To start a pod (i.e., start an instance of a container), run the following command.

 ```bash
 kubectl run <NAME> --image <IMAGE_NAME>